- “Bespoke Shoemaking” – often described as the guide to bespoke shoemaking, by Tim Skyrme.

 - “Handmade shoes for men” – book by Laszlo Vass and Magda Molnár (not a “how to” book, but an interesting read nevertheless).

 - Footwear Makers Forum on facebook – a splendid resource, where professional shoemakers (and wannabe hangarounds like myself) gather for thought exchange.

 - Carreducker – a bespoke shoemaking blog written by pros, with lots of valuable information.

 - G&G Bespoke report, part 4 – a long article by Jesper Ingevaldsson at shoegazing, where he follows Daniel Wegan during the making of a bespoke pair of shoes.

-- Leather Online – Italian leather retailer with good prices; a great option for a first couple of shoes.
+- Leather Online – Italian leather retailer with low prices: stocking some affordable options for a first couple of shoes.

 - A&A Crack & Sons – UK leather supplier stocking the worlds best brand tanneries.

 - J&FJ Baker & Co Ltd (aka.
 “Baker”) – British leather manufacturer, famous among other things for their rough stuff, like oak bark tanned insole shoulders.

 - Tannerie Garat – French tannery that makes beautiful oak bark tanned outsoles, insoles, stiffeners and other rough stuff.

 - Tärnsjö Garveri – Swedish eco, veg tanned tannery.
 I use their product for most toe and heel stiffeners.